agilepro/baroque/src/pages/season-2025.md

 * Holy Cross Church
 * Artistic Director Jörg Reddin, Pipe Organ

 Our season begins with Maestro Jörg Reddin performing works for solo organ on Holy Cross Church’s 1889 A. B. Fegemaker Pipe Organ.
 Featured composers will include D. Buxtehude, G. Böhm, J.S.
-Bach, E. F. Richter, A. G. Ritter and N. W. Gade, all of whom studied in Leipzig within a 100-year span, the town of J. S. Bach.
+Bach, E. F. Richter, A. G. Ritter and N. W. Gade, all of whom studied in Leipzig, the town of J. S. Bach, within a 100-year span.
 Prepare to be amazed at Maestro Reddin’s keyboard virtuosity and profound interpretations of this music!

 ## Concert II